chethanvasishta/essential-cs/README.md

 ### Intermediate

 1. What's a kernel address space and a user address space?
 Why is this needed?
+2. What are page tables?
+Why do you need them?
-2. Where are the page tables stored?
+3. Where are the page tables stored?

 Rough: TLB, Shootdown, Context Switch, ASID?